elastic/opentelemetry/docs/onboarding/8_16/operator/troubleshoot-auto-instrumentation.md

 ...
 ```

-5b if there is no obvious agent log output, restart the pod with agent log level set to debug
+5.(b) if there is no obvious agent log output, restart the pod with agent log level set to debug and look for agent debug output.
+Setting the agent to debug is different for the different language agents.
+- Java: add/set environment variable OTEL_JAVAAGENT_DEBUG set to true